Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click this button to display the search bar and search for a product.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of products.
+  Click this button to update the list of products.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all products in the table are selected.
+If you click the checkbox in the header, all products in the list are selected.

-The table displays all products.
+The list displays all products.
 All fields are read-only.

 - *ID*
   Product identification number.
 The ID number is automatically assigned by the system.